 We use our personnel and infrastructure resources across multiple research and development programs directed toward identifying and developing product candidates.
-We generally have not tracked our research and development expenses on a program-by-program basis.
-Substantially all of our direct research and development expenses in the years ended December 31, 2023 and 2022 were on IO102-IO103 and consisted primarily of external costs, such as consultants, third-party contract organizations that conduct research and development activities on our behalf, costs related to production of preclinical and clinical materials, including fees paid to contract manufacturers, and laboratory and vendor expenses related to the execution of our ongoing and planned preclinical studies and clinical trials.
+We have not tracked our research and development expenses on a program-byprogram basis, as our lead product candidate, Cylembio[®], is used in each of our three ongoing clinical trials across all target oncology indications that we are researching.
+Substantially all of our direct research and development expenses in the years ended December 31, 2024 and 2023 were on Cylembio and consisted primarily of external costs, such as consultants, thirdparty contract organizations that conduct research and development activities on our behalf, costs related to production of preclinical and clinical materials, including fees paid to contract manufacturers, and laboratory and vendor expenses related to the execution of our ongoing and planned preclinical studies and clinical trials.